actix/examples/database_interactions/simple-auth-server/README.md

 ### Crates Used

-- [actix-web](https://crates.io/crates/actix-web) // Actix web is a simple, pragmatic and extremely fast web framework for Rust.
+- [actix-web](https://crates.io/crates/actix-web) // Actix Web is a simple, pragmatic and extremely fast web framework for Rust.
 - [rust-argon2](https://crates.io/crates/rust-argon2) // crate for hashing passwords using the cryptographically-secure Argon2 hashing algorithm.
 - [chrono](https://crates.io/crates/chrono) // Date and time library for Rust.
 - [diesel](https://crates.io/crates/diesel) // A safe, extensible ORM and Query Builder for PostgreSQL, SQLite, and MySQL.